zlatozar/study-paip/ch11/prolog.md

 ?-['armada.pl'].
 ```
 after that you can do queries.
+Do not forget the dot at the end.

 - Predicates with three or more arguments (database predicate, function predicates)